French budget minister in tax fraud probe resigns

 His replacement, Cazeneuve, is familiar with the inner workings of Brussels as Europe Minister.
 That could help Finance Minister Pierre Moscovici as he tries to convince the European Commission and other euro zone countries that France should get more time to meet its deficit target.

-(Reporting By Nicholas Vinocur, additional reporting by Leigh Thomas; Editing by Mark John and Michael Roddy)
+(Reporting By Nicholas Vinocur, additional reporting by Leigh Thomas; editing by Mark John/Jeremy Gaunt)